borgmatic-collective/borgmatic/README.md

 Then, install borgmatic
 "[editable](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs)"
-so that you can easily run borgmatic commands while you're hacking on them to make sure your changes work.
+so that you can run borgmatic commands while you're hacking on them to make sure your changes work.

 ```bash